DanHajiJim-CapstoneTwo/dan-haji-jim-capstone-two/README.md

 If you are interested in seeing and interracting with this project locally, you can fork the repo through GitHub's functionality and further clone from your own repository to your machine locally.

+Run npm-start to open the app in a local port (typically port 3000)!

 Have fun taking a peek under the hood!